moorepants/dissertation/control.rst

    {(s+17.08) (s+2.56) (s^2 - 1.306s + 5.18) (s^2 + 43.02s + 900)}

-The characteristic equation is 6th order and the caster, capsize, and neuromuscular modes are all stable whereas the weave model is unstable.
+The characteristic equation is 6th order and the caster, capsize, and neuromuscular modes are all stable whereas the weave mode is unstable.
 The first loop closure will drive the unstable weave pole out to a higher frequency and mid-range damping ratio.